UniFormal/uniformal.github.io/doc/index.md

 * documentation for individual [applications](applications/) built on top of the MMT API
 * structure of the [development](development/) of MMT

+### Acknowledgements

+The list of acknowledgements is in the [MMT source repository](https://github.com/UniFormal/MMT/).

 ### Disclaimer

 MMT has been developed since 2005 and its theoretical foundation and practical implementation has become very mature.